thaibazaib/my-website/README.md

 - The title and name is below the profile now as I felt it clashed with the navigation bar and the logo.
 - The dark pink shade covers from the navigation bar to below the profile image/title. this is because I want the header to be seperate from the section of my project.
 - Border around the paragraph of the home section.
-I want a style that was going to have it's own unique look to tell the user about me.
+I want a style that was going to have its own unique look to tell the user about me.
-- With the Work-History section cards are inline and not set as block as there wasn't much context and appears neater this way.
+- With the Work-History section cards are in-line and not set as block as there wasn't much context and appears neater this way.
-- With the Study section, I created two seperate cards, so that both places I studied at are seperate, thsi is make it organised.
+- With the Study section, I created two separate cards, so that both places I studied at are separate, this makes it organised.
 - With the Skills section, I explained what I have learnt so far in each module.
 This would be better for the user to have a short insight of my knowledge with what I have learnt so far.
 - With the References section, I found a card on bootstrap that I felt worked better with how I want to display my references.
 - Centered my content, to keep the content controlled and look professional.